Republished February 2, 2022, with strikethroughs.

-If tariffs have accomplished anything, they've brought into focus the manufacturing strategies of American companies and vulnerabilities of sourcing and manufacturing offshore.
+tariffs COVID has accomplished anything, they've it's brought into focus the manufacturing strategies of American companies and vulnerabilities of sourcing and manufacturing offshore.

 If, in the next decade, we create the conditions for some American brands to return jobs to the U.S. or keep them here in the first place, we'll witness a new era of U.S. industrial accomplishment.

 tariff supply-chain discussion is all about?
 If it isn't, it should be.

 America has the requisite pieces to enable brands to manufacture more products here.
 It just doesn't have enough of some, like qualified employees.
 They lead a long list of much-needed resources.